 16th November 2015

 With more of us now living for longer, issues with mobility are becoming far more commonplace, with maintaining independent movement now often dependent on the use of advanced stairlifts and other such mobility aids for many.
 Whether it is the result of back pain, rheumatoid arthritis or any other ailment, the aspect of old age that so many fear most is the thought of losing independence and calling on the help of others to carry out day-to-day tasks.

 If you, or a family member, are struggling to shower in comfort, walk in bath and shower solutions could be the perfect aid you seek.
 Here is a quick guide to some of the different types to help you decide on the best choice for your situation.

 Sit-in baths are among the most popular choice of mobility aids for the elderly, offering the height of comfort and accessibility with a minimum of effort.
 They are perfect for people suffering with back pain, or simply lacking the strength to negotiate safely over a conventional walled bath.

 A sit-in bath is always much shorter than a usual full-length bath, designed solely so that the user remains in an upright position and cannot slip down.
-This aspect makes these types of walk in baths the perfect choice for people who suffer from joint issues such as arthritis, working in a similar method to adjustable beds or rise and recliner chairs to offer the ultimate in comfort.
+This aspect makes these types of walk in baths the perfect choice for people who suffer from joint issues such as arthritis, working in a similar method to adjustable beds or rise and recliner chairs to offer the ultimate in comfort and safety.

 In terms of walk in bath prices, the complex installation and host of equipment involved often sees the sit-in bath command a higher than average price.